 Chapped lips have many causes.
-And because the lips do not contain oil glands, like the rest of your skin, they are prone to drying out.
+Because the lips don’t contain oil glands, like the rest of your skin, they’re prone to drying out.
 So how can you prevent dryness in the first place?

-2. Don’t use flavored lip balms.
+- Don’t use flavored lip balms.
 When you put tasty things on your lips, you’re tempted to lick.
-While flavored lip balms may be fun, they can lead to dry, cracked mouths — no fun at all.
+While flavored lip balms may be fun, they can lead to a dry, cracked mouth — no fun at all.

-3. Use sunscreen.
+- Use sunscreen.
 If you’re planning on a day in the sun, use a lip balm with sunscreen.
-It will help keep your lips from getting burned, and the dryness and peeling that can occur afterwards.
+It will help keep your lips from getting burned, and the dryness and peeling that can occur afterward.

 If you already have dry, cracked lips, those prevention methods may keep them from worsening.
-But there is even more you can do to help them heal more quickly.
+But there’s even more you can do to help them heal more quickly.

-Moisturize.
 Use a moisturizer to keep your lips from drying out further.
 Products containing beeswax or petroleum work to hold moisture in.
 Slather on more at night before you go to sleep.
-Ointments like coconut oil, cocoa butter, Vaseline, and even thick body lotions are good options.
+Ointments like coconut oil, cocoa butter, petroleum jelly, and even thick body lotions are good options.

 When paired with the prevention methods above, these two treatments alone can speed the healing of chapped lips.

-If you find that your lips simply will not heal, there may be an underlying condition to blame and you should see a doctor.
+If you find that your lips simply won’t heal, there may be an underlying condition to blame and you should see a doctor.

 Chapped lips can get infected, as bacteria can enter through cracks and abrasions.
 This is known as cheilitis and must be treated by a doctor.